Diseases & Conditions

 Cervical Radiculopathy (Pinched Nerve)

-Cervical radiculopathy, commonly called a "pinched nerve" occurs when a nerve in the neck is compressed or irritated where it branches away from the spinal cord.
-This may cause pain that radiates into the shoulder, as well as muscle weakness and numbness that travels down the arm and into the hand.
+Cervical radiculopathy, commonly called a "pinched nerve," occurs when a nerve in the neck is compressed or irritated where it branches away from the spinal cord.
+This may cause pain that radiates into the shoulder and/or arm, as well as muscle weakness and numbness.

 In most cases, cervical radiculopathy responds well to conservative treatment that includes medication and physical therapy.